 Complex Gastrointestinal Issues in Autism

-Complex GI issues require more complex action.
+Complex gastrointestinal issues in autism require more complex action.
 When your child is still suffering despite dietary intervention, supplementation, and remedies mentioned on the Poop Page, it is time to find a qualified gastroenterologist.

 Behavior is communication.
-Frequent meltdowns may be due to chronic pain that your child cannot express any other way.
+If your child with autism is having frequent meltdowns, they may be due to chronic gastrointestinal pain that your child cannot express any other way.

 - Chronic diarrhea and/or constipation

 - Distended, bloated tummies, especially after the age of two

 - Stool that has an odd texture, color, and/or odor

 - Undigested food that is visible in the stool

 - Self-injurious behaviors or aggression towards others